electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 print(a or b)
 ```

-Now use the `or` operator to make the rollercoaster program shorter by combining the two tests into one test.
+**Exercise:** use the `or` operator to make the rollercoaster program shorter by combining the two tests into one test.

 \newpage